 Chronic Sinusitis

-When you have frequent sinusitis, or the infection lasts three months or more, it could be chronic sinusitis.
-Symptoms of chronic sinusitis may be less severe than those of acute; however, untreated chronic sinusitis can cause damage to the sinuses and cheekbones that sometimes requires surgery to repair.
+When you have frequent sinusitis or the infection lasts three months or more, it could be chronic sinusitis.
+Symptoms of chronic sinusitis may be less severe than those of acute; however, untreated chronic sinusitis can cause damage to the sinuses and cheekbones that sometimes require surgery to repair.

 Chronic Sinusitis occurs when sinus blockages persist and the lining of the sinuses swell further than they may have been during an acute infection.
 Generally, patients with chronic sinus problems have been experiencing discomfort for at least 3 months without significant relief with antibiotics or other treatments.
 Polyps (growths in the nose) may develop with chronic sinusitis.
 Patients with polyps tend to have irritating, persistent post-nasal drip.
 Evaluation by an otolaryngologist may include an exam of the interior of the nose with a fiberoptic scope and CT scan.
 If medication does not relieve the problem, surgery may be recommended.